foundersandcoders/old-coursebook/giving/README.md

 ## Communications

-We have identified 16 communication tasks that need doing and we are going to ask you ti sign up for one of them.
+We have identified 16 communication tasks that need doing and we are going to ask you to sign up for one of them.

 ## The space